TBen2000/Pretix2Nextcloud/README.md

 <br>

 #### _Optionally:_
-If you want to encode your environment variables with base64, you need to use the prefix `BASE64:` like e.g.
+If you want to encode your environment variables with base64, you need to use the prefix `BASE64:` like this:

     NEXTCLOUD_PASSWORD=BASE64:TXlTZWN1cmVQYXNzd29yZDEyMyE=